Monash online supervision: privacy and security

 How the information is used

-We only use the information collected if your supervisor identifies a suspected breach of exam conditions or an issue that prevented you from completing your exam.
-In these cases, footage of your exam session and other relevant information may be referred to relevant Monash staff for investigation.
+If your eExam is supervised online, where your supervisor identifies a suspected breach of exam conditions or an issue that prevented you from completing your exam, footage of your exam session and session logs may be referred to a Monash faculty administrator for investigation.

 How we store and protect your information

-All recordings and personal information are stored securely and entirely within Monash infrastructure and only within Australia (just as they are when you sit for an exam in a Monash venue).
-Only authorised Monash staff have access to these recordings after your exam, and a strict process ensures they can use the information only for the purposes of investigating academic integrity matters.
+All Monash eVigilation recordings and personal information are stored securely and entirely within Monash infrastructure.
+All data is securely stored within Australia only (just as it is when you sit for an exam in a Monash venue).
+Only authorised Monash staff have access to these recordings after your exam, and a strict process ensures they can use the information only for the purposes of investigating academic integrity matters and in accordance with Monash’s record-keeping obligations for examinations and assessments.

 As usual, we require multi-factor authentication (MFA) when you log into eExams.
 MFA helps keep your personal information private and secure by requiring both a password and another means (factor) to verify your identity when you log in.